NJ1219/PyViz-Project/README.md

 ## Steps
 ### Rental Analysis

 The first step to building the dashboard is to work out all of the calculations and visualizations in an analysis notebook.
 Once the code is running out, it can be copied over to a dashboard code and used with Panel to create the final layout.
-I used the `rental_analysis.ipynb` to complete the following:
+The Jupyter Notebook `rental_analysis.ipynb` was used to complete the following:

 #### Dwelling Types Per Year

-In this section, I calculated the number of dwelling types per year and visualized the results as a bar chart using the Pandas plot function.
+In this section, the number of dwelling types per year was calculated and the results were visualized as a bar chart using the Pandas plot function.
 By default, the colour of the bar charts is blue.
 However, it is hard to see the difference between the yearly data.
-So, I used the `color` parameter of the `plot()` function to change the colour of each bar chart manually.
+So, the use of `color` parameter of the `plot()` function was made to change the colour of each bar chart manually.

 | Default Bar Charts                                  | Colored Bar Charts                                   |